China–Sierra Leone relations

 China–Sierra Leone relations refer to the foreign relations between China and Sierra Leone.
 The People's Republic of China and the Republic of Sierra Leone established diplomatic relations on July 29, 1971.
+China has an embassy in Freetown, while Sierra Leone has an embassy in Beijing.

+History

+The People's Republic of China and the Republic of Sierra Leone established diplomatic relations on July 29, 1971.

+In 2016, China and Sierra Leone formed a strategic partnership.

-Economic ties
+Economic relations

 Economic relations between Sierra Leone and China are mostly positive.